1. Spreads

 What is an Overnight Swap?

 Swap is an Interest applied to your account if you hold positions overnight and occurs due to leveraged trading (margin trading.
 This means that you are using only a portion of your funds to open a CFD position (used margin), borrowing the full contract value from the broker.
+A swap charge will be taxed only if you maintain your positions overnight and the value of the swap depends on the Official Interest Rate of the base currency.

 How does it work?